 Reduce the risk of complications, infections and blood loss

-While certain soft-tissue applications do require a small incision in order to place markers for tracking purposes, most procedures using the CyberKnife are non-invasive.
-Unlike some other radiosurgery systems, which require painful head frames to stabilize the patient, CyberKnife is able to compensate for patient movement during treatment, so procedures are more comfortable and can be handled on an outpatient basis.
+Most procedures using the CyberKnife are non-invasive, so there are no incisions and no pain.
+CyberKnife is able to compensate for patient movement during treatment, so procedures are more comfortable and can be handled on an outpatient basis.

 Before your course of treatment with CyberKnife, your team of physicians, nurses, radiology staff and other healthcare professionals will create a treatment plan based on diagnostic testing and your needs.